FreeRangeLobster/Fishtank/README.md

 ##Done
+* Test uninterrumped power bank= Succesful, works for less than 45min
 * Wire relay mains out of the control box
 * Verify Box CAD diagram is still applicable and the holes coincide with the ports of the pi and arduino
 * Drill holes and wire db9s